 This structure was built to hold prominent opponents of the Nazi Party.
 It has the original cells and a small exhibition about Georg Elser who tried to kill Hitler in 1938.

 The former kitchen now houses another excellent... exhibition about key events in the history of Sachsenhausen.
 In the potato cellar downstairs, you can see some authentic murals and wall paintings from the era of the concentration camp and the Soviet Special Camp.

-The original barracks housed the infirmary of the camp and is now a museum dedicated to “Medical Care and Crime in Sachsenhausen”.
-Te exhibition focuses on medical experiments conducted in the camp, such as compulsory sterilization and castration.
+The original barracks housed the infirmary of the camp and are now a museum dedicated to “Medical Care and Crime in Sachsenhausen”.
+The exhibition focuses on medical experiments conducted in the camp, such as compulsory sterilization and castration.

 Station Z was literally the last station in the life of inmates.
 Visitors can see an execution trench, the foundation of the gas chambers, the burial ground with ashes of victims of the camp, and the crematorium.Continue to 4 of 4 below.